howtographql/howtographql/content/backend/graphql-js/6-authentication.md

 That might feel like a lot of steps, but the workflow will become automatic by the end of this tutorial!

-Your database is ready and Prisma Client is now updated to expose all the CRUD methods for the newly added User model -- woohoo! 🎉
+Your database is ready and Prisma Client is now updated to expose all the CRUD queries for the newly added `User` model – woohoo! 🎉

 ### Extending the GraphQL schema